 iv.
 To delete all groups, click the Remove All Groups button.

 14. Select the Enable Two Factor Authentication check box to require additional authentication upon logging into Focus via the Google Authenticator application.
 Clear the selected check box to remove this additional security feature.
+Note: This preference only displays if the district first enables it in System Preferences or Profiles.

 15. When all selections have been made, be sure to click the Save button to apply changes made.